 It's happening right now before our very eyes.

-And then you got other protesters.
+And then you've got other protesters.

-And um, you know, it's pretty disgusting.
+And, you know, it's pretty disgusting.

-Anyway, so what you have here is this is basically from the California Republican Party convention that's going on, and Trump arrives for lunch and his speech there, protests getting more and more intense.
+Anyway, so what you have here is this is basically from the California Republican Party convention that's going on.

 Carly Fiorina will speak.

-She was selected before as a running make, she'll speak in the evening also.
+She was selected before as a running mate.

-So, you know, if you watch the coverage, you've got all these radical groups, they're all doing the same thing.
+So, you know, if you watch the coverage, you've got all these radical groups.

 And this is the left.

-Now let me go to this Indiana race because it's a little more interesting today.
+Now, let me go to this Indiana race because it's a little more interesting today.

-You've got Bobby Knight, probably the most popular figure ever in Indiana of Hoosier's basketball fame, the Hoosier's coach endorsing Trump earlier this week, and today Mike Pence endorsed Ted Cruz.
+You've got Bobby Knight, probably the most popular figure ever in Indiana of Hoosier's basketball fame, Hoosier's coach, endorsing Trump earlier this week.

-Um you also have some internal numbers.
+You also have some internal numbers.

 All right.

-Um that is a big big gap.
+That is a big, big gap.

-You got ten states to go.
+You've got 10 states to go.

-Um reporting from Indiana, I saw a national review piece.
+Reporting from Indiana, I saw a national review piece.

-I'm not sure why I'm always reading National Review, maybe out of habit, but they have expressed where they are on a lot of issues.
+Maybe out of habit, but they have expressed where they are on a lot of issues.

-Um, but it's a familiar dynamic.
+But it's a familiar dynamic.

-Cruise allies are confident that they can win statewide and at least carry seven of the nine congressional districts.
+Cruz allies are confident that they can win statewide and at least carry seven of the nine congressional districts.

-You have two of the southern districts bordering Kentucky, the eighth and ninth, a thought to be Trump territory.
+You have two of the southern districts bordering Kentucky, the eighth and ninth, thought to be Trump territory.

-The six should be highly competitive.
+The sixth should be highly competitive.

 You have massive amounts of money being thrown into the state.

-Trump has put in about 900,000, probably more than he has in any other state.
+Trump has put in about $900,000, probably more than he has in any other state.

-I I just think it's gonna be a very close race.
+So I don't think there's any way, I just think it's going to be a very close race.

 That's my take on it.

-I still say that you know, it's not based on how well the Trump campaign has turned around their ground game in Pennsylvania.
+I still say that, you know, it's not based on how well the Trump campaign has turned around their ground game in Pennsylvania.

 This was a massive turnaround by getting those unbound delegates to commit to Trump.

-That was a huge win because he won every county, every town, every city in in the five states on Tuesday, much more massive than anybody originally knew.
+That was a huge win because he won every county, every town, every city in the five states on Tuesday, much more massive than anybody originally knew.

 But so that gives him some cushion over Ted Cruz if he were to lose Indiana.

-We're gonna continue to follow this throughout the uh afternoon, and we got a lot of other things coming up.
+And we've got a lot of other things coming up.

 We have Governor Rick Scott of Florida.

-The only never he says should be never Hillary.
+The only never, he says, should be never Hillary.

 So we'll get to that.